-Sang Kee Noodle Bowl, which has been open for about one year, will soon close its doors and be revamped into Azie Southeast.
+Sang Kee Noodle Bowl, which has been , will soon close its doors and be revamped into Azie Southeast.

 The restaurant, which will maintain ownership, will close for a week to make some decor changes and train staff on the new menu and will then have a soft opening on Sept.
 5, according to Azie Southeast General Manager Byung Lee.

 Azie Southeast's grand opening will be Sept.
 19.

 Win Signature Restaurants also owns and operates and Villanova, as well as Mixx in Villanova, Teikoku in Newtown Square and Mikado Thai Pepper in Ardmore.
 Chef Jimmy Chang, who helped to open Azie Media with Chef Kaz Mitsui, will be Azie Southeast's new chef.

 "Azie is very successful so why not stick with something we're good at," Lee said.

 He said the new menu will be similar to the other two Azie locations but will not offer sushi or sashimi.

 "We don't want to compete with Teikoku, which offers sushi, and is right down West Chester Pike," Lee said.